ro-sanda/Z--explorer/README.md

 M  guL  guR  gdL  gdR  gcL  gcR  gsL  gsR  gbL  gbR  gtL  gtR  geL  geR  gμL  gμR  gτL  gτR  Γinv  Γww  Γzh  Γxx  Sjj  Sbb  Stt  See  Sμμ  Sττ  Sinv  SWW  SZh  Sxx   ΓZ'   WARNING:ΓZ'>5%

 where S (defined as σpred/σlim) is the strength of the signal in each possible Z' decay channel, ΓZ' is the Z' total width and the warning displays 1 when ΓZ'>5% and 0 otherwise.

+In *Z'-explorer-BR*, only the strength in each channel is reported in the output file.

 More information about calculation can be found in */extra/* folder: